brtdesign/brtdesign.github.io/about/index.md

 <h1 class="post--head__primary">About me</h1>
 <h2 class="post--head__subhead"><del>15</del> 17 years working on the web</h2>

 <p>I&#39;m Ben.
-I&#39;ve been making websites professionally for about 15 years.
+I&#39;ve been making websites professionally for over 15 years.
 I strive to design user experiences that are as good to look at as they are easy to use.</p>

 <h2>Things I like:</h2>